filipdjordjevic222/Chatbot_song_recommender/README.md

 ## Requirements

-Python, Spotify API credentials, spotipy, Streamlit and other dependancies listed in requirements.txt
+Python, Spotify API credentials, OpenAI API credentials, spotipy, Streamlit and other dependancies listed in requirements.txt

 ## Steps To Run